NikitaS4/cppimagefilterbase/README.md

 If the number is 0, it means 0 coordinate

 Config example:

 Red 0 0 2 2

 Blur 2 2 1 1

+In the folder example You can find another config file example